-Color was a photo sharing app which was launched at the same time of Instagram.
+The color was a photo-sharing app which was launched at the same time of Instagram.

 But unlike Instagram, Color’s founders raised around $41 million in funding, spent $350,000 only to buy URL address – color.com, and hired 38 high profile employees from Apple, LinkedIn, and other big giants.

 But in the end, despite spending lot of money, Color eventually shut down and lost most of its raised money.
 Instagram, on the other hand, was started with only 2 people, but later it became insanely popular, and later it was sold to Facebook for $1 billion.

 Therefore, it’s best to keep your spending to a reasonable amount and strategically to maintain overall flexibility to test, tweak, and modify your app over time.
 And once you confirm that you have a winning product, then raising funds will be a piece-of-cake.